kurthamm/the-hitchhikers-guide-to-machine-learning-algorithms/chapters/td-lambda.md

 ## TD-Lambda: ELI5

-TD-Lambda is a fancy algorithm that helps machines learn from rewards they receive while performing certain actions.
-It's like a child receiving candy after doing their homework - the more they get rewarded, the more they'll learn that doing their homework is a good thing.
+TD-Lambda is like a smart reward system that helps machines learn from their actions.
+Imagine a child getting a piece of candy every time they finish their homework - the more they get rewarded, the more they understand that doing homework is beneficial.
+However, TD-Lambda doesn't treat all rewards equally.
+It's like a parent who gives a bigger candy bar when the child finishes all their homework for the week, compared to smaller candies for individual assignments.
+This way, the child learns to value the completion of all homework more than just finishing one assignment.

-Unlike simple learning methods where all rewards receive the same value, TD- Lambda takes into account the timing of the reward and it's size.
-For example, if a child receives candy after every question on their homework, TD-Lambda will value the candy they received after finishing the homework as bigger than the candies they received for individual questions.

-The trick behind TD-Lambda is something called an eligibility trace.
-This is like a record of everything the machine has done so far - kind of like how a secret agent leaves small clues to find their way back to their starting point.
-This allows TD-Lambda to assign rewards to previous steps, not just the one immediately preceding it.
+The secret sauce of TD-Lambda is something called an 'eligibility trace'.
+Think of it as a breadcrumb trail that the machine leaves behind.
+This trail helps TD-Lambda to remember what actions led to the reward, not just the last step.
+It's like the child remembering all the homework they did during the week, not just the last assignment they completed before getting the big candy bar.

+In essence, TD-Lambda is like a smart GPS system for learning machines - it helps them stay on track, and knows how to guide them back when they stray off course.
+It's a clever way of combining different learning methods to help machines learn more efficiently and effectively.
+It's like a parent who knows just when and how to reward their child to motivate them to do their homework.
 Think of TD-Lambda like a GPS system for learning machines - it helps to keep them on track, and it knows how to re-route them when they go off course.

 So, TD-Lambda is an algorithm that is used in reinforcement learning, and it's a way of combining different methods to help the machines learn more efficiently.
 It's like giving a child candy for their homework, but only when they get really close to completing it.
 TD-Lambda is like a GPS system, guiding the machine to the right answer and keeping it on track of its goal.

   *[MCTS]: Monte Carlo Tree Search